grindsa/dkb-robo/README.md

 ```

 ## Further documentation
 please check the [doc](https://github.com/grindsa/dkb-robo/tree/master/doc) folder of the project.
-You will find further documenation and an example scripts of all dkb-robo methods there.
+You will find further documentation and an example scripts of all dkb-robo methods there.

 ## Contributing